 After custom training completes, you can no longer access the VMs that ran your training code.
 Therefore, your training code must export model artifacts to a location outside of Vertex AI.

-If you want to use your trained model to serve predictions on Vertex AI, then your code must export model artifacts in a format compatible with one of the pre-built containers for prediction.
+If you want to use your trained model to serve predictions on Vertex AI, then your code must export model artifacts in a format compatible with one of the prebuilt containers for prediction.
 Learn more in the guide to exporting model artifacts for prediction.

-Using environment variables for Cloud Storage directories
+Environment variables for special Cloud Storage directories

 If you specify the